arantespp/arantespp.com/posts/zettelkasten/zettelkasten.md

   - Explain why you're linking notes.
   - Use your own words.
   - Keep references.
-  - Add your own thoughts to the Zettelkasten.
+  - Add your thoughts to the Zettelkasten.
   - Don't worry about structure.
   - Add connection notes.
   - Add outline notes.